ChatPlug/ChatPlug/README.md

 We do not guarantee that this bridge will work correctly.
 We are not responsible for getting banned on Facebook and/or Telegram.
 Use at your own discretion.

 # :scroll: License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.